We earn a commission for products purchased through some links in this article.

 Many of the pieces on display at Clarence House are from her own personal collection – and are laid out exactly to her specification.

 The grounds of Clarence House are also undeniably impressive too.
-Prince Charles has had extensive input into the design of the garden – specifically creating a formal area in the grounds in honour of his late grandmother, the Queen mother.
+Formally attached to the Buckingham Palace gardens, Prince Charles has had extensive input into the design of the garden – specifically creating a formal area in the grounds in honour of his late grandmother, the Queen mother.

 The Prince’s designs were then put in place by members of The Prince’s School of Traditional Arts.